HughP/dnj-corpus/README.md

 ```

 #### Number Characters
-When writing Eastern Dan with the Latin script the following numbers are used.
+As evidenced in the corpus, when writing Eastern Dan with the Latin script the following numbers are used.

 Codepoint   | Grapheme
 -------------|-----